I'm a San Francisco-based freelance writer and blogger with nearly 10 years of writing experience behind me.

 This type of body therapy combines several massage techniques into one session.
 Amma therapy uses a push-pull motion to rejuvenate the body.
 The goal of this type of therapy is to restore energy flow.

 2. Ayurvedic Massage

-This type of massage is similar to acupressure, but it comes from India instead of from China.
+This type of massage is similar to acupressure, but it comes from India instead of China.
 Like acupressure, it massages specific pressure points (marmas).
-The goal of Ayurvedic massage is to heal pain and to detoxify the body.
+The goal of Ayurvedic massage is to heal pain and detoxify the body.

 3. Balinese Massage

 This is a type of massage that you don’t hear about often.
 However, you may be familiar with the other types of massage that are combined to create this unique treatment.
 Balinese massage employs a combination of Swedish massage, deep tissue massage, acupressure, energy work (Reiki), and even aromatherapy.